CartoDB/airship/packages/styles/src/core/containers/README.md

 To add the actual content to a container, you need to add as much `as-box` elements as blocks of content you want to put inside the container. `as-box` containers add space to make your content shine with the correct spacing.

+In the bottom bar, depending on the box content, we run can in very wide boxes.
+That's why there are modifiers of `as-box` that set the maximum width of the element.
+This modifiers only are applied within a `as-bottom-bar`:
+- `as-box--small`: max width of 128px;
+- `as-box--medium`: max width of 256px;
+- `as-box--large`: max width of 320px;
+- `as-box--xlarge`: max width of 400px;

 ```html
 noSource: true
 responsive: [tablet, mobile]